 Food Allergy and Intolerance Tests

-"Is the foods you eat a causative factor in your condition?
+"Is the food you eat a causative factor in your condition?

 Modern times see the composition of our food constantly changing.
 As nutrient content of our soils change and agricultural practices slowly influence the chemical structure of what we are eating, a trend is emerging that shows a rise in food based sensitivities that may encroach on the quality of our day both physically and mentally.
 In fact, food sensitivities are now considered a major causative factor in disease.